Rudy Giuliani sued for defamation by supermarket employee he accused of assault

 Daniel Gill brought the federal lawsuit in Manhattan court on Wednesday, accusing Giuliani of spinning a tale of political violence from an act of harmless heckling.
 He says members of the NYPD went along with the deception despite video clearly disproving the account.

-Earlier this week, a woman who said she previously worked for Giuliani filed a lawsuit in New York accusing him of coercing her into sex and withholding nearly $2 million in unpaid wages.
+The lawsuit is the second filed this week against Giuliani.
+On Monday, a woman who said she previously worked for Giuliani filed a lawsuit in New York accusing him of coercing her into sex and withholding nearly $2 million in unpaid wages.
 Giuliani “vehemently” denied the allegations through a spokesperson.
-His lawyer had also previously denied that the woman ever worked for Giuliani.

 Giuliani made headlines last June after claiming he was attacked by a supermarket employee in Staten Island during a campaign stop for his son, Andrew, who was running for New York governor.